mwebb33/slab_application_examples/sld4-sdk-extensions/third-party-hardware-drivers.md

    - SPI
    - UART

-In general, drivers in the mikroSDK 2.0 Click library provide interfaces to initialize and configure the drivers.
+In general, drivers in the mikroSDK 2.0 Click library provide interfaces for initializing and configuring the drivers.
 * **<driver_name>_cfg_setup** function
 * **<driver_name>_init** function

 ### Configuration
-Configuration interfaces are intended to configure the peripheral-related configuration parameters, such as pin assignments and the speed, and address values for the communication interface.
+Configuration interfaces are used to configure the peripheral-related configuration parameters, such as pin assignments, speed, and address values for the communication interface.

-Required configuration parameters are defined in the configuration structure of the drivers. (**<driver_name>_cfg_t** structure)
+The required configuration parameters are defined in the configuration structure of the drivers. (**<driver_name>_cfg_t** structure)

 Pin configuration and other interface specific settings are provided by the GSDK via the component instances.

 In general, you should invoke the <driver_name>_cfg_setup function and there is no need to configure the parameters available in the configuration structure.

 ### Initialization
-Interfaces to initialize the drivers require a click context object and a click driver configuration object to perform the correct initialization of the driver.
+Interfaces for initializing the drivers require a click context object and a click driver configuration object to perform the correct initialization of the driver.

-Click context objects typically contains an interface for the peripheral driver.
+Click context objects typically contain an interface for the peripheral driver.

 The peripheral interface objects provide a handler for the platform-dependent peripheral driver and also provide variables to store the device-specific parameters, such as the address of the device for I2C interfaced hardware.

 **This handler must be configured before calling the <driver_name>_init function.**

-The approach and the steps to integrate drivers for devices using different interfaces are similar.
+The approach and steps to integrate drivers for devices using different interfaces are similar.
 You can find examples in the table below.

 **Examples for integrate drivers using different interfaces**